 “A proximal biceps tendon rupture is an injury to the biceps tendon at the shoulder joint.
 This injury type is the most common type of biceps tendon injury.
 It is most common in patients over 60 years of age, and often causes minimal symptoms.”

 ‘The distal biceps tendon is injured around the elbow joint.
 This is usually an injury that occurs with heavy lifting or sports in middle-aged men.
 Most patients with a distal biceps rupture will have surgery to repair the torn tendon.”

 What are the symptoms of a proximal biceps tendon rupture?

 “Usually patients will have sudden pain associated with an audible snap in the area of their shoulder.
 The pain is usually not significant, and, as mentioned previously, some patients may experience pain relief after the rupture.
 After the ruptured tendon retracts, patients may notice a bulge in their arm at the biceps muscle.
 This is the retracted muscle bunched up in the arm, and is sometime referred to as a “Popeye Muscle,” because the muscle is more pronounced than normal.”

 What are the symptoms of distal biceps tendon rupture?

 “Distal biceps tendon rupture is characterized by sudden pain over the front of the elbow after a forceful effort against a flexed elbow.
 Usually the patient will hear a snap and have pain where the tendon rupture occurs.
 Swelling and bruising around the elbow are also common symptoms of distal biceps tendon rupture.”

-If you have suffered a ruptured bicep as the result of a work place injury or if you would like more information on Virginia Workers’ Compensation, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia” by clicking this link, or call our office today (804) 755-7755.
+If you have suffered a ruptured bicep as the result of a workplace injury or if you would like more information on Virginia Workers’ Compensation, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia”, or call our office today (804) 755-7755.